 Tap Start

-Check off items using either the keypad entry screen or the Inventory List view
+Check off items using scanning, the Item Check keypad screen, or the Inventory List.
+Switch between methods at any time

 Use filters and search as needed